Schlechtwetterfront/rfw/README.md

 ### Docs

 Use `npm run docs:dev` to start the doc dev web server.
+The benchmarks are available under `benchmarks/`.

 The reference is built separately, with `npm run reference:build` and does not have a dev version.